adisnabawi/souq/README.md

 An application created on Laravel framework to post ads like a marketplace.
 This project intended to help universities or any organizations to host their own marketplace platform.
 Any contribution is needed to maintain this repository.

+Currently is been hosted in <a href="https://souq.iium.edu.my"> souq.iium.edu.my </a> with some customization.

 ## Installation and Setup
 `composer install`